-The Morning Star Family Support Fund support individuals from multi-stressed families who require counselling or parenting skills coaching.
-The Family Support Fund also helps these families by subsidising the fees for Students Care Services, which enables both parents to work with a peace of mind.
+The Morning Star Family Support Fund supports individuals from multi-stressed families who require counselling or parenting skills coaching.
+The Family Support Fund also helps these families by subsidising the fees for Student Care Services, which enables both parents to work with peace of mind.

 1) Small Group Dinosaur Curriculum For preschool, kindergarten and primary school children aged 4-8 years with behaviour problems The Small Group Dinosaur curriculum treats children with conduct problems, ADHD and internalising problems in a fun, engaging way.
 It is delivered in 2-hour weekly small group sessions (6 children per group) for 18 […]Read More »

 (“Common Sense is not so common.” – Voltaire) Over 10,000 parents had benefited from our workshops each year ever since Common Sense Parenting was brought to Singapore in 2002.
 Do you feel like a clueless parent who cannot even handle a toddler, child or teen?
 Ever wondered why your neighbours or relatives were so […]Read More »